Nef1k/VC/README.md

 * `regular` has read-only access to contacts
 * `admin` has read-add-update access to contacts
 * `superuser` has full access to contacts

+## Using GMail as an email provider
+Google won't let you use your password

 ## Generating Sample Data
 `make seed_contacts` will provide you with some sample contacts to play with.